sean01zhang/naesna/content/posts/bread/playbooks/new-loaf.md

 ## Recipe

-> Note: To try: maybe an autolyse to build more gluten to trap bubbles?
-> Incorporate starter, then incorporate salt?
-> 2% Salt?
-But higher salt content allows for more flexibility

 - 600g bread flour into bowl
 - 18g salt (3% of flour weight) into bowl
 - 227g (1 cup) sourdough starter into bowl